What is Debate Writing?

 - Tell a compelling story or anecdote

-"Close your eyes and imagine a young girl, sitting by the dim light of a flickering candle, determinedly studying late into the night.
+"Close your eyes and imagine a young girl sitting by the dim light of a flickering candle, determinedly studying late into the night.
 Her aspirations burn brighter than the circumstances that surround her." |

-Step Two: Always Define the Topic
+Step 2: Clearly Define the Topic

-Begin by offering a concise definition of the topic you will be discussing.
+- Provide clear definitions: Begin by offering a concise definition of the topic you will be discussing.
 Define any key terms or concepts that may require clarification.

 For example: